Salvador, Brazil: A complete travel guide with the top things to do

 Espaço Carybé de Artes

-Despite being from Argentina and having walked in many places before arriving in Salvador, Carybé won the heart of the Bahian city.
+Despite being from Argentina and having traveled extensively before arriving in Salvador, Carybé won the heart of the Bahian city.
 His art is vibrant and heavily influenced by candomblé.
 In this space, you can see a virtual collection.

 Note: Every day from 6:15 pm until 7 pm his works are exhibited on the building’s facade.